Williz4/wedding-planner/README.md

 ## Setup/Installation Requirements

-Load the page at ()
+* Load the page at ()
-Select your required wedding requirements and we will do the rest for you and email you the various details
+* Select your preferred wedding venue, otufit, church, caterers, cake makers etc and we shall take care of the rest of the details.

 ## Known Bugs